^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for the consultation of other specialists arise for the unclear reason of osteoporosis, especially its severe form.
-In these cases, consultations of the endocrinologist, genetics, orthopedist, oncologist are possible.
+Indications for consultation with other specialists arise when the cause of osteoporosis is unclear, especially in its severe form.
+In these cases, consultations with an endocrinologist, geneticist, orthopedist, oncologist are possible.

 Indications for hospitalization

-Children with osteoporosis require hospitalization in the presence of fractures, secondary osteoporosis for the treatment of the underlying disease, as well as with significantly reduced BMD without fractures, if the cause of osteoporosis is not defined.
-In this case, hospitalization with a diagnostic purpose is necessary.
+Children with osteoporosis require hospitalization in the presence of fractures, secondary osteoporosis for treatment of the underlying disease, and also with significantly reduced BMD without fractures, if the cause of osteoporosis is not determined.
+In this case, hospitalization is necessary for diagnostic purposes.

 • elimination of complaints (pain syndrome);